Skip to content

 8. International Documentation Support

 Although the Moonbeam project is led by a primarily English- and Spanish-speaking team, we recognize that great developers come from many areas of the world.
 In an effort to offer the broadest support possible for builders in a number of regions, the Moonbeam team has translated the documentation site into a number of languages including Spanish, French, Chinese, and Russian.
 These translations were created and are maintained by both internal and external resources (with a number of contributions from the dedicated ambassador community).
-Additionally, the developer relations team is multi-lingual and able to directly support English, Spanish, and Chinese speakers through Discord.
+Additionally, the developer relations team is multi-lingual and able to directly support English, Spanish, and Chinese speakers through DiscordGo to page https://discord.com/invite/PfpUATX.
 Additional language support is made possible through the extended community of ambassadors and leaders.

-Chinese documentation: https://docs.moonbeam.network/cn/
+Chinese documentation: https://docs.moonbeam.network/cn/Go to page https://docs.moonbeam.network/cn/

-Spanish documentation: https://docs.moonbeam.network/es/
+Spanish documentation: https://docs.moonbeam.network/es/Go to page https://docs.moonbeam.network/es/

-French documentation: https://docs.moonbeam.network/fr/
+French documentation: https://docs.moonbeam.network/fr/Go to page https://docs.moonbeam.network/fr/

-Russian documentation: https://docs.moonbeam.network/ru/
+Russian documentation: https://docs.moonbeam.network/ru/Go to page https://docs.moonbeam.network/ru/

 9. Core Code is Open Source and Contributes Back